liamchampton/golang-twitter-bot-workshop/Labs/lab-3.md

 # Lab 3 - Up in the :cloud:

-Here you will deploy your application into a cloud environment.
-Because it is straight forward in this Lab we will use IBM Cloud Foundary.
+In this lab you will deploy your application into a cloud environment.
+Because of its simplicity and ease, this lab will show you how to do this in IBM Cloud Foundary.

-Before you can complete any of the next steps, you must either [sign up](https://cloud.ibm.com/registration) for an IBM Cloud account or make sure you are [logged into](https://cloud.ibm.com/login) to your existing one.
+Before you can complete any of the next steps, you must either [sign up](https://cloud.ibm.com/registration) for an IBM Cloud account or make sure you are [logged into](https://cloud.ibm.com/login) your existing one.

 ## IBM Cloud Foundary deployment

 ### Step 1

 Install the [ibmcloud cli tool](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli#shell_install) with the following commands.
-With this you can access IBM Cloud from your command-line with the prefix ibmcloud
+With this you can access IBM Cloud from your command-line with the prefix `ibmcloud`.

 Mac